uhop/dcl-site/source/docs/mini_js/index.md

 multiple inheritance using mixins, and super calls.
 Additionally it provides useful utilities to work with objects.

+There is a drop-in replacement for `mini.js` (added in `dcl` 1.1.0), which supports legacy browsers (tested with IE8): [legacy.js](/docs/legacy_js).
+It has the same API, and the same functionality.
+While it can be used instead of `mini.js` on modern browsers, it is not recommended, because [legacy.js](/docs/legacy_js) is slower than `mini.js`.

-It can be included with following commands:
+`mini.js` module can be included with following commands:

 {% codeblock Include mini lang:js %}
 // node.js